 Concerns about the risks associated with excessive screen time are growing worldwide.
 Concurrently, we have seen a significant increase in the number of children who present with pragmatic language needs.
 As our culture becomes more digitized, SLPs need to understand the impact that screen technology has on social communication.

 This course examines the relationship between excessive screen time and language development, and offers suggestions for helping families understand screen time.
 Specific methods and strategies for incorporating the screen time discussion into pragmatic language therapy are also provided.
 The information presented in this course can be utilized when working with families from infancy to adolescents.
-Offered for 0.35 ASHA CEUs – 3.5 Contact Hours.
+This course includes downloadable, reproducible therapy resources.

-Run Time: 3:30:26
+Course Overview – Run Time: 3:30:26

 The content of this online CE course does not focus exclusively on any specific proprietary product or service.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.

 Video PowerPoint presentation with author narration & downloadable handout.
 Stop and re-start the course at any point.
 Learners retain access to course content after completion for ongoing reference and review.
 Includes a downloadable Workbook.

 "Learning the difference regarding screen time and its effects on young children was beneficial."
 G.S.
 (Dec.
 2022)

 "Practical applications.
 I liked the use of pictures to discuss screen time with children and to use with parents.
 Also discussing missed opportunities for language."
 M.B.
 (Nov.
 2022)

 "I liked the comprehensive nature of the content, a lot of information was covered."
 K.H.
 (Nov.
 2022)